What is ATEX: the ultimate guide

 In fact, under certain conditions, common materials such as flour powder, light metals, wood, leather, carbon fiber, seeds, sugar, paper, cardboard, waste fuels and organic compounds can cause explosions.

-In the last decade there have been several tragedies caused by explosions in national and international companies.
-Just think of the explosion of grain storage silos in 2007 at the Molino Cordero di Fossano (Piedmont, Italy), in which five people lost their lives, or the disaster of 2008 in the sugar refinery Imperial Sugar in Georgia (USA), where the victims count reached 14 dead and 42 wounded.
+In the last decade there have been several tragedies caused by explosions in both national and international companies.
+Just think of the explosion of grain storage silos, back in 2007, in Molino Cordero di Fossano (Piedmont, Italy), in which five people lost their lives, or the disaster of 2008 at the Imperial Sugar refinery in Georgia, USA, where the victims count reached 14 dead and 42 wounded people.

-In both these cases the explosions have occurred due to the wrong handling of powders and a poor cleaning of the installations which, in the long run have given the possibility to an explosive atmosphere to arise and explode.
+In both these cases the explosions have occurred due to the wrong handling of powders and a poor cleaning of installations which, in the long run, have given the possibility to an explosive atmosphere to arise and explode.

-The areas of risk and the probability of risk
+ATEX ratings explained: The areas and probability of risk

-Risk is defined and calculated as the ratio between the working hours in a year and the hours in which it is probable that an explosive atmosphere is present, which is why we talk about probabilities.
+Risk is defined and calculated as the ratio between the working hours in a year and the hours in which it is probable the presence of an explosive atmosphere, which is why we talk about probabilities.

-That is why the risk zones are divided as follows:
+That is why risk zones are divided as follows:

-- DUST HAZARD ZONE 20: A place in which an explosive atmosphere in the form of a cloud of combustible dust in the air is present continuously, for long periods or frequently (eg. Hoppers, silos, cyclones and filters - powders transport systems, internal mixers, grinders, dryers, equipment for bagging, etc..).
+- DUST HAZARD ZONE 20: A place in which an explosive atmosphere, in the form of a cloud of combustible dust in the air, is present continuously, for long periods of time or frequently (eg. Hoppers, silos, cyclones and filters - powders transport systems, internal mixers, grinders, dryers, bagging equipment, etc..).

 - DUST HAZARD ZONE 21: A place in which an explosive atmosphere is likely to be present in the form of a cloud of combustible dust in the air during normal operation.

-- DUST HAZARD ZONE 22: A place in which an explosive atmosphere, in the form of a cloud of combustible dust in the air could occur, but will persist for a short period of time.
+- DUST HAZARD ZONE 22: A place in which an explosive atmosphere, in the form of a cloud of combustible dust in the air, could occur, but would persist for a short period of time.

-- GAS HAZARD ZONE 0: where an explosive atmosphere is continuously present for long periods for the presence of gas.
+- GAS HAZARD ZONE 0: where an explosive atmosphere is continuously present, for long periods of time, due to presence of gas.

-- GAS HAZARD ZONE 1: where an explosive atmosphere is sporadically present for medium periods for the presence of gas.
+- GAS HAZARD ZONE 1: where an explosive atmosphere is likely to be present during normal operations, due to presence of gas.

-- GAS HAZARD ZONE 2: place where an explosive atmosphere is likely to occur due to the presence of gas during normal operation.
-If this happens, it occurs only infrequently and for a short period.
+- GAS HAZARD ZONE 2: A place where it is not possible to have an explosive atmosphere due to the presence of gas during normal operations or, if this occurs, it is possible for it to be present with a low frequency and for a short term.

 ATEX Vacuum cleaner: what features should it have?

-What are the characteristics that must therefore be implemented on an ATEX vacuum cleaner to consider it safe for use in hazardous areas?
+What are the characteristics that must therefore be implemented on an ATEX vacuum cleaner in order for it to be considered safe to use in hazardous areas?

 An ATEX vacuum cleaner must be built in order to prevent the formation of sources of ignition.
-The vacuum cleaner must therefore prevent the formation of static electricity (via grounding, antistati filters and accessories), the overheating of the motors (through specific certified engines) and other devices.
+The vacuum cleaner must then prevent the formation of static electricity (via grounding, antistatic filters and accessories), the overheating of motors (through specific certified engines) and other devices.

-All the industrial vacuum cleaners of the wide Delfin ATEX range meet and exceed the safety requirements imposed by the regulations, being always equipped with ATEX certified motors (feature only required by the norm for Zone 21 equipment).
+All the industrial vacuum cleaners of the wide Delfin ATEX range meet and exceed the safety requirements imposed by the regulations, being always equipped with ATEX certified motors (feature only required by norm only for Zone 21 equipments).

 Delfin's ATEX Vacuum Cleaners and ATEX centralized vacuum systems